-The UTM will broker access to solutions.
-Thanks to a Global Innovation Alliance of partners offering support, resources and expertise (e.g. IRENA, UNFCCC Global Innovation Hub, etc.), the UTM will provide cities joining its cohorts with the opportunity to apply innovation, test, pilot and scale up solutions, and to access dedicated R&I funding and capacity building - these opportunities will be delivered in collaboration with national governments, private sector and global institutions, as well as by piloting research and innovation on the ground in collaboration with other Missions.
+The UTM will broker access to solutions, in collaboration with a Global Innovation Alliance of partners offering support, resources and expertise (e.g., IRENA, UNFCCC Global Innovation Hub, World Economic Forum, among others).
+The UTM will provide cities joining its cohort with the opportunity to apply innovation, test, pilot and scale up solutions, and to access dedicated R&I funding and capacity building - these opportunities will be delivered in collaboration with national governments, private sector and global institutions, as well as by piloting research and innovation on the ground in collaboration with other Missions.

-An overview of the main common points and differences is given in the table below:
+An overview of the main connection points and differences is given in the table below: